This is a guide to George Town on Pulau Penang, after all, one of my favorite cities in all of Asia.

 It was a social experiment.
 They wanted to find out how people react to scores of individually decorated chairs placed at various points around George Town’s heritage district.

 By the way, what enthralls me most is with how much respect and care all these projects are treated.
-Nobody damages or steals the props, no one smears something stupid on the murals – it’s very impressive.
+Nobody damages or steals the props, and no one smears something stupid on the murals – it’s very impressive.

 The Temples